We are working to reduce emissions from our entire value chain while extending access to our products for the people who need them.

 We have been working with the Carbon Trust since 2011 to measure the carbon footprints of our 40 biggest selling products to identify where we can make the most effective reductions from emissions associated with our products.

 Metered dose inhalers

-People using our metered dose inhalers accounts for 25% of carbon emissions.
-In 2014 the Carbon Trust certified the carbon footprints of three of our respiratory products according to the Greenhouse Gas Accounting Sector Guidance for Pharmaceutical Products and Medical Devices.
-This enables us to understand the carbon footprint reduction benefits of our newer dry powder inhalers, versus our older inhalers.
-We have shared these product footprints with the UK NHS and the National Formulary in Denmark.Back to top
+Patients using our metered dose inhalers account for 25% of our carbon emissions from the propellant.
+In 2017 the Carbon Trust certified the carbon footprints of all our UK respiratory inhaler products according to the Greenhouse Gas Accounting Sector Guidance for Pharmaceutical Products and Medical Devices.
+This assessment showed that the lifecycle carbon footprint of our dry powder inhalers is around 24 times lower than a propellant-based inhaler.Back to top

 We are keen to increase recycling of our products and to support the driving of positive behaviour change among patients and consumers.
 Read more...

 The biggest carbon impact from customer disposal of our products comes from inhalers because there is often a small amount of propellant (greenhouse gases) left in them after use.
 Since 2012, we have encouraged UK patients to return more than 1 million used inhalers to pharmacies where they are sent back to us to be recycled through our Complete the Cycle scheme.

 We are also working with healthcare trusts across the UK to combine health and environmental messages through projects like 'Don't waste a breath' in the Grampian region and 'Breathe better, waste less' in Brighton, which support patients to get the most out of their inhalers - reducing the need for emergency care and cutting waste.Back to top

 By better understanding our water use across the value chain, we can focus our efforts where we can make the biggest difference